 An employee who disagrees with any content in a performance review may write a response, which must then be kept with the performance review.
 Additional information on recommended practices for performance reviews can be found at the Performance Development website.

-In some instances, employees may fail to satisfy the expectations of their supervisors or adequately perform the duties of their jobs.
+In some instances, employees may fail to satisfy the expectations of their managers or adequately perform the duties of their jobs.
 Instances of poor performance or failure to comply with Institute policy may require corrective action (sometimes also referred to as progressive discipline).

 The application of other corrective action or disciplinary measures may be warranted to address poor work performance or misconduct.
 The purpose of disciplinary measures (short of discharge) is to clarify expectations and to motivate employees to improve their conduct or performance so that they may be successful in their employment at the Institute.
 The exact nature of any corrective action depends on a number of factors including the nature and seriousness of the issue, the employee’s past record, the impact on the work unit or the Institute, past treatment of similar issues in the work unit, and any other mitigating or aggravating circumstances.
 Discipline may include one or more of the following: counseling, one or more oral warnings, one or more written warnings, a final warning, a disciplinary suspension, and discharge from employment.
 The number and types of actions depend on the circumstances, and there is no prescribed sequence.
 Except in serious cases, some form of written warning or discipline with a meaningful opportunity to improve should be given before an employee is discharged.
 Any written discipline should be given to the employee, and the employee should be informed that a copy is being placed in the employee’s personnel file.